Adding Overloads

 If you want to overload a Function that takes Real arguments, we strongly discourage you from manually adding methods to your function that use our internal tracer types.

 Instead, use the same code generation mechanisms that we use.
-This page of the documentation shows you how.
+This page shows you how.

 Copy one of our package extensions